 Chub: The current stock of chub in the river are natural spawned fish that have recruited to the population over many years.
 Some of the more mature specimens are 16+ years old.

-Introduced in the mid 1970's chub do not just survive in the river but thrive, especially in the sections they find most suitable e.g. Swanton Morley, D/S Elsing Mill, Alders Spinney, to name a few.
+Introduced in the mid 1970's chub do not just survive in the river but thrive, especially in the sections they find most suitable e.g. Sparham Pool, Lyng and Alders Spinney.
+The only site they do not form a large proportion of the biomass is Rybugh Bridge.
 The capture records from sites upstream of the initial stocking location suggests barriers have not restricted their expansion throughout the central section of the river.
 However, this may not be the case as there is strong anecdotal evidence that chub, captured from the initial release site were released after transport to different sections of the river.

 Angling reports indicate that specimen chub of 6.5lbs (3Kg) and over, while not common, do exist in the river and individuals over 8lbs (3.6Kg) are reported in the angling media.
 Few individuals of this size feature in the survey results, the majority of chub captured weigh between 1 and 5 lbs.
 Chub, despite their often mediocre density estimates, comprise a high proportion of overall biomass at most sites due to their large size compared to other species.
-Paradoxically, the presence of high numbers of crayfish may benefit large chub, as they are known to prey on them.
+The large signal crayfish population at many sites in the river is thought to contribute to their success.
+As noted in comments above, growth rates of chub can be seen to increase once they are large enough to prey on crayfish.
+Also the chub populations has grown over the years, in line with anecdotal evidence of the expansion of the crayfish population.
+This supplements their more 'normal' fish diet and allows a high biomass to be supported.
+This high chub population may then create pressure on prey species such as roach and depress their populations, as well as the other factors mentioned in this section.